Earth-Turtle/Anubis/README.md

 ## Other features

 Will respond humorously based on various inputs.
-These are meant to be secret, look in `lib` if you want spoilers.
+These are meant to be secret, look in `meme` if you want spoilers.

 ## Future ideas